drug-design/course/docs/chapters/structure-activity-relationships.md

 *[agonist]: A chemical substance capable of activating a given receptor.
 *[agonists]: A chemical substance capable of activating a given receptor.

-In the following example a hydrophobic pocket has been found in the prolongation of the piperazine ring.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/example-dopamine-antagonists-74b6dcf1'><i class='fa fa-play' aria-hidden='true'></i></button>In the following example a hydrophobic pocket has been found in the prolongation of the piperazine ring.
 Following the satisfactory results obtained for the phenyl analog (IC<sub>50</sub> = 52 nm) the three pyridyl isomers were prepared and proved to be less active.
 It is interesting to note the complete inactivity of the 4-pyridyl analog, which may reveal the presence of unfavorable polar interactions (e.g. with a C=O) with the nitrogen atom.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer